garrandall/popular-music-data/tracks/just-tah-let-u-know-eazy-e.md

 Coz ain't nuthin on my mind but the gips
 Gotta have a grip, run a nigga dip
 Back to the pass on the Compton streetz
-Where the niggaz get beat when us gangstas meet
+Where the niggas get beat when us gangstas meet
 And fools gettin mad coz they can't ride like I ride Front n back, dippin side to side
 And it's been like that since I was a BG